-The Step UP Project is a Garda Youth Diversion Project that works with young people aged 12-17 ( Over 18’s we are still here to support you so don’t worry ) from Cabra and surrounding areas.
+The Step UP Project is a Youth Diversion Project that works with young people aged 8 -17 years old ( Over 18’s we are still here to support you so don’t worry ) from Cabra and surrounding areas.
 The aim of the GYDP is to divert people living in these areas away from crime/anti-social behaviour and support wider preventative work within the community and with families at risk.

-We are the Step Up project which is a team made up of three youth justice workers, Phil Moll, Sarah Linnie, David Doyle , a family support worker Sarah O’Toole and the Project leader Maria Healy.
+We are the Step Up project which is a team made up of three youth justice workers, Phil Moll, David Doyle, Serge Mathias , a family support worker Sarah O’Toole and the Project leader Mary Carroll.
 The project is overseen by a steering committee made up of local representatives, members of An Garda Siochana, School Completion and Cabra for Youth.

 The youth workers work with young people individually and in groups.
 Recent programmes and activities include;